antoineedy/istacky/README.md

 <!-- USAGE EXAMPLES -->
 ## :mag_right: Usage

 Istacky is meant to be used in Jupyter Notebooks.
+Do not foregt to have a look at the [documentation](https://antoineedy.github.io/istacky) for more details!

 #### :video_camera: Tutorial (coming soon)